FARA: Future-aware Ranking Algorithm for Fairness Optimization: PROPOSED METHOD

 \subsection{\textit{Phase 2}: Ranklists Construction}

-Following the solution path in Eq.~\ref{eq:SoluPath}, the next step is to construct the optimal ranklists $\mathcal{B}^*$ as $\Delta E^*$ has been solved in Phase 1.
-To construct ranklists $\mathcal{B}^*$, we should let each item get exactly its optimal exposure $\Delta E^*$ within ranklists $\mathcal{B}^*$.
-However, we find that solution for $\mathcal{B}^*$ is not unique, and many solutions can accurately allocate each item the optimal exposure planning $\Delta E^*$ (see Theorem \ref{sec:SolutionNotUnique}).
-Given the same exposure planning $\Delta E^*$, those solutions share the same fairness and aver-NDCG$@k_s$(see Theorem\S~\ref{sec:fixedEffFair}), where $k_s$ is the length of a ranklist.
-In this paper, besides accurately allocating the optimal exposure $\Delta E^*$, we additionally aim to find the optimal unique ranklists $\mathcal{B}^*$ that can optimize \textbf{all top ranks' effectiveness}, i.e., aver-NDCG$@k_c$, $\forall k_c\le k_s$, instead of just aver-NDCG$@k_s$.
+Following the solution path in Eq.~\ref{eq:SoluPath}, the next step is to construct the optimal ranklists $\mathcal{B}^*$ according to $\Delta E^*$ as $\Delta E^*$ has been solved in Phase 1.
+Here, we should allocate each item exactly its optimal exposure $\Delta E^*$ within $\mathcal{B}^*$.
+However, we find that the allocation solution of $\mathcal{B}$ is not unique, and they share the same aver-NDCG$@k_s$ (see Theorem \ref{sec:fixedEffFair}).
+Therefore, we additionally aim to find the optimal $\mathcal{B}^*$ that can optimize \textbf{all top ranks' effectiveness}, i.e., aver-NDCG$@k_c$, $\forall k_c\le k_s$.
 Optimizing top ranks' effectiveness is important since users usually pay more attention to top ranks.